mahboube89/Library-Management-Nodejs/API_DOCUMENTATION.md

         "email": "john.doe@example.com"
     }
 - **Response**:
-    - 201 Created: A success message
+    - 201 Created: If the user is successfully added.
     - 400 Bad Request: If username or email is missing.
     - 409 Conflict: If username or email already exists.
-    - 400 Invalid JSON: If the request body is not valid JSON
+    - 400 Bad Request: If the request body contains invalid JSON

 ### Login User (POST)